Certification & Curriculum

 - We advise that you seek recommendations from individuals who understand the demands and rigor of graduate education in nursing.
 At least one recommendation letter should be completed by a nurse with a master’s or doctoral degree.

-- Make it as easy as possible for your references.
+- Make it as easy as possible for your recommenders.
 Provide them with a copy of your resume and a draft of your Postgraduate Education Statement so they can better address your interests and background.
-Instruct your references to write the letters on letterhead, if possible.
+Instruct your recommenders to write the letters on letterhead, if possible.

 Do you require the GRE?

-No. We do not require the Graduate Record Examination (GRE) for this program.
+No. We do not require the Graduate Record Examination (GRE).

 Do you interview applicants?